bll123/ballroomdj-4/README.txt

   (The features that rename audio files is not implemented yet).
   (Writing audio file tags is turned off upon conversion, and the 'Write BDJ3 Compatible Audio Tags' is on).

-Converting BallroomDJ 3:

-  If you have a recent version of BallroomDJ 3, and the installer is able to locate your installation, the BallroomDJ 3 data files will automatically be converted during the installation process.
-  The BallroomDJ 3 installation is not changed and may still be used.

-  If you have an older version of BallroomDJ 3, and the installer says that your "BDJ3 database version is too old", use the following process.
-This process is set up to preserve your original BallroomDJ installation and make sure it is not changed.
-    - Copy your entire BallroomDJ 3 folder to another location and/or name.
-      (e.g. BallroomDJ to BDJ3Temp)
-    - Rename the BallroomDJ shortcut on the desktop to a new name (e.g. "BallroomDJ original").
-    - Download the latest version of BallroomDJ 3.
-    - Run the installer, but choose the new location as the installation location.
-The BallroomDJ 3 installation process will upgrade your database and data files to the latest version.
-    - Delete the BallroomDJ shortcut on the desktop (it is pointing to the new location).
-    - Rename the original BallroomDJ shortcut back the way it was (e.g. "BallroomDJ original" to BallroomDJ).
-    - Now run the BDJ4 installation process again.
-For the BallroomDJ 3 location, choose the new location for BallroomDJ 3.
-    - Remove the new location of BallroomDJ 3 (e.g. BDJ3Temp).
-Your
-      original BallroomDJ installation is untouched and can still be used.

 Known Issues:
   Windows